2025 MSG Prime Minister's Cup – Women's tournament

-The 2025 MSG Prime Minister's Cup will be held from 11–23 November.
+The 2025 MSG Prime Minister's Cup was held from 11–23 November.
 Papua New Guinea hosted the competition and were the defending champions from 2024.
 For the first time, both men's and women's tournament will be held.

 The Host Organising committee has confirmed that no MSG Prime Minister's Cup games will be played at the Sir Ignatius Kilage Stadium in Lae, after the venue failed to meet FIFA standards.

 New Caledonia has withdrawn from the Prime Minister's Cup, opting to focus on the upcoming FIFA Qualifiers instead.
 This strategic decision aims to conserve energy and minimize the risk of injuries.
 Interestingly, it seems that other island nations are now setting their sights on beating New Zealand.

 History

 Papua New Guinea offered to host the 2025 edition of the Prime Minster's Cup at the Melanesian Spearhead Group (MSG) Sport Committee Meeting in September 2022 to coincide with the 50th anniversary of the country's independence.
 Papua New Guinea confirmed its desire to host at the committee's meeting in December 2024.
 The official host agreement was signed by the nation and MSG on 10 April 2025.
 The dates for the tournament were set as 4–18 October by summer 2025.
 The MSG Secretariat’s Programme Manager for Sports, Bill Henry, stated at that time that the group was looking to expand the teams in the competition and that it could feature teams from other confederations, notably the Confederation of African Football (CAF).